Xunnamius/strongbox-switchcrypt/README.md

 ##### `BLFS_LEAST_COMPAT_VERSION`
 The absolute minimum build version of the StrongBox software whose backing store this current revision of StrongBox considers valid, e.g. backwards compatibility.

-##### `BLFS_TPM_ID`
-With this version of StrongBox, `BLFS_TPM_ID` is used by the RPMB API to determine the block index within the massive 4-16MB RPMB eMMC drive space.
-In future versions of StrongBox, should they come to exist, this may not be the case (i.e. it's handled automatically/via TPM).

 ##### `BLFS_RPMB_KEY`
 The key used by RPMB.
 In future versions of StrongBox, should they come to exist, this may not be the case (i.e. it's handled automatically/via TPM).